Businesses in Alma, Illinois

 Alma Illinois Gems Noah Rhodes

-(BA-19b) Alma Gems going to Chicago - tracks and depot on right
+(BA-19b) Alma Gems going to Chicago - tracks and depot on right.
+Hotel, Livery & Stable is on the far left.

 (BA-55) Dan Purcell coming to town with a wagon load of fruit